amidaware/trmm-docs/docs/install_considerations.md

 ## Load Testing TRMM

-TRMM's uWSGI config is located at `/rmm/api/tacticalrmm/app.ini`
+TRMM's uWSGI config is located at `/rmm/api/tacticalrmm/app.ini`.

-A lot of the values here can be kept as is but feel free to play around with them.
 Full list of options [here](https://uwsgi-docs.readthedocs.io/en/latest/Options.html)

 Use your HTTP load testing tool of choice to hit the TRMM API.<br/>
 We will be using [vegeta](https://github.com/tsenart/vegeta) for the following example.